This article may contain compensated links. Please read the disclosure for more info.

-What are roman numerals chords and how are they used in piano chord progressions?
+What are roman numerals chords, and how and why are they used in piano chord progressions?

 The chord on the first step will then be called I, on the second II, third III, on the fourth IV, and the fifth V, and so on.
-The I, IV and V chords in any major or minor scale are the most important.
-They are the main chords of the scale.
+The I, IV, and V chords are the most important in any major or minor scale.
+They are also the primary chords of the scale.

-Since there are a lot of other numbers involved when playing chords, for example the "number label" for seventh chords (7); so to avoid confusion, roman numerals are used instead to represent steps on the scale, as well as the chord built on that step.
+Since there are other numbers involved when playing chords (for example, the "number label" for the seventh chord: 7), to avoid confusion, roman numerals are used instead to represent steps on the scale, as well as the chord built on that step.

-Well, those tell you to play in a specific tonality- while the roman numerals make it easy to play chords in any key.
+Well, those tell you to play in a specific tonality- while the roman numerals chords can be used to play chords in any key.
 Here is a page where you can learn how it's used in famous chord progressions, written both with chord markings and roman numerals chords.

 If we build chords on every step in the scale (called Diatonic Harmony), all the major scales will get the following chords from each step up:

 I - ii - iii - IV - V - vi - vii° and back to I (or VIII)

-The little circle ° means that the chord is diminished.)
+(The little circle ° means that the chord is diminished.)

 C – Dm – Em – F – G – Am – B dim, and back to C

-Any natural minor scale will have these chords:
+Any natural minor scale will get these chords:

 i - vii° - III - iv - v - VI - VII - (i)

-Translated to an A minor scale the chords are:
+Translated to for example an A minor scale, the chords are:

 Am – B dim. – C – Dm – Em – F – G - Am